Complexity of Anchored Crossing Number and Crossing Number of Almost Planar Graphs: Conclusions

-To slightly demonstrate nontriviality of the problem in Conjecture~\ref{conj:almost12}, we remark that if only one vertex of $G$ is of degree more than~$3$, the gap between the crossing number and the best insertion of $uv$ into a planar drawing of~$G$ (recall that this gap is null when $\Delta(G)\leq3$) can be arbitrarily large with~growing $\crg(G+uv)$.
+To slightly demonstrate nontriviality of the problem in Conjecture~\ref{conj:almost12}, we remark that if only one vertex of $G$ is of degree more than~$3$, the gap between the crossing number and the best insertion of $uv$ into a planar drawing of~$G$ (recall that this gap is null when $\Delta(G)\leq3$ \cite{DBLP:journals/algorithmica/CabelloM11}) can be arbitrarily large for sufficiently high values of $\crg(G+uv)$.
 With two vertices of degree more than~$3$, the gap is not even proportional: \begin{claim} For any $m$ there is a planar graph $G$ with all vertices except two of degree at most $3$, and $u,v\in V(G)$ (\Cref{fig:insgapx}), such that $\crg(G+uv)=1$ and there is no planar drawing of $G$ into which the edge $uv$ could be inserted with less than $m$ crossings. \end{claim}

-At last, we can slightly modify the studied problem: \begin{problem} Let $G$ be a planar graph such that the maximum degree of $G$ is~$d$, and $u,v\in V(G)$.
-What is the parameterized complexity of computing $\crg(G+uv)$ with respect to the parameter~$d$? \end{problem} We believe this problem belongs to the class \XP; one possible approach could be to ``guess'' the rotation system of edges of $G$ in \XP-time, and then, say, reduce the problem to cubic graphs -- unfortunately, this does not preserve planarity of the modified graph~$G$.
-We are not avare of any results in the direction of Problem~\ref{prob:amaxdeg}, besides approximations in \cite{DBLP:conf/gd/HlinenyS06,DBLP:journals/algorithmica/CabelloM11}.
+At last, we can change our viewpoint on the studied problem.
+While the results show that the crossing number problem of almost planar graphs is para-\NP-hard when taking the number of vertices of degree greater than $3$, what about considering the maximum degree as the parameter instead? \begin{problem} Let $G$ be a planar graph such that the maximum degree of $G$ is~$d$, and $u,v\in V(G)$.
+What is the parameterized complexity of computing $\crg(G+uv)$ with respect to the parameter~$d$? \end{problem}

+We believe this problem belongs to the class \XP; one possible approach could be to ``guess'' the rotation system of edges of $G$ in \XP-time, and then, say, reduce the problem to cubic graphs -- unfortunately, this does not preserve planarity of the modified graph~$G$.
+We are not aware of any results in the direction of Problem~\ref{prob:amaxdeg}, besides approximations in \cite{DBLP:conf/gd/HlinenyS06,DBLP:journals/algorithmica/CabelloM11}.
+However, recall that it is \NP-hard to compute the crossing number of general cubic graphs~\cite{Hlineny06}.